Archived-Repositorie/MosaicCore/README.md

 # MosaicCore Documentation
 ## What is MosaicCore?
 MosaicCore is loader/library made as core for MosaicMC to have base to implement features.
-It can be seen as plugin loader or very extended library for fabric but either way it is made to support server side plugins on fabric loader.
-It doesn't modify the forge loader at all as the fabric loader is correctly suited for it will break mods (can change in feature).
-The core itself only access MinecraftServer class to make plugins loading on start of server.
-It is made purely to work on kotlin, any type with java compatibility won't be seen in official releases.
+It can be seen as plugin loader or very extended library for fabric.
 ## Usage
 1. Add modrinth repository to build.gradle
 ```groovy